amerenda/amerenda-k3s/gitops/infra/arc-runners/README.md

 ## Dependencies

-- ARC Controller (must be installed first)
+- **ARC Controller** (must be synced and healthy first - see `arc-controller` application)
-- GitHub App credentials (via ExternalSecret)
+- GitHub App credentials (via ExternalSecret `controller-manager` from arc-controller)

+## Sync Order

+This application depends on the ARC controller being synced first.
+ArgoCD sync waves automatically ensure the controller (wave 1) is synced before runners (wave 5).
+Do not manually sync this application until the `infra-arc-controller` application is healthy.